 You can check research funders’ policies on self-archiving in the Sherpa Juliet service.

-Green open access, also known as self-archiving, is sufficient for the Academy of Finland.
-In research projects funded by the Academy, scholarly publications can be made openly accessible through the green, gold or hybrid model.
+Green open access, also known as self-archiving, is sufficient for the Research Council of Finland (see point 2 below).
+In research projects funded by the Research Council of Finland, scholarly publications can be made openly accessible through the green, gold or hybrid model.

 Plan S is an open access initiative launched by the EU Commission and Science Europe.
 The goal of Plan S is to make all peer-reviewed scholarly publications funded by cOAlition S immediately accessible in open channels from 2021 onward.
 The requirements of Plan S will be taken into account in the funding applications of cOAlition S from 2021 onward, at the latest. cOAlition S updated the implementation guidelines for Plan S in March 2020.